bugraoezdemir/dyna_zarr/README.md

 ## Overview

-**dyna_zarr** provides a thin abstraction layer on top of [zarr](https://zarr-python.readthedocs.io/) for lazy and dynamic array processing.
+**dyna_zarr** provides a thin layer on top of [Zarr](https://zarr-python.readthedocs.io/) for lazy and dynamic array processing.
 It is designed to simplify working with large, multidimensional datasets by enabling memory-efficient, region-wise I/O and computation.

 ## Features